bananowaZyrafa/RecipesIncrementalSearch/README.md

 This app is about showing reactive approach in incremental search over external API.
 App allows searching for recipies from https://www.godt.no/api/.
 The architecture for current app is developed with MVVMC and RxSwift.

-### What is missing (not enough time for implementing)
-Unfortunately errors are not handled properly.
-This app shows a perfect way for introducing Dwifft library which was not managed to obtain.
-The last commit show failed attempt to implement above.

 ### What is good about this app
 The architecture is pretty clean and the events are handled in reactive way.